 - Can you even program against your heating system?

 Upgrading for instance radiator valves to those standards is no trivial undertaking.
 You will probably need a plumber to shut down the building's heating system, drain it and install the new valves ($$$).
-The new IoT devices are often battery powered, so you induce maintenance costs for replacing them - this should probably be monitored into the dashboard as well.
+The new IoT devices are often battery powered, so you induce maintenance costs by having to replace the batteries - this should probably be monitored into the dashboard as well.

 Have we even mentioned integration with the energy meter system yet?
 Are the valves manually adjustable?
 Should they even be?
 Does the definition of comfort include no frustration due to technology being in your way?